-Monitoring (or Monitoring Is in AlertSite 1.0)
+Enable Monitoring (or Monitoring Is in AlertSite 1.0)

-Select Yes to enable availability alerts for this monitor or No to disable availability alerts.
+Set Notify on Error to Yes to enable availability alerts for this monitor or No to disable availability alerts.
 Performance alerts are configured separately by clicking the Performance Alerts button in the top row.

 Measurement Plan (or Site Plan in AlertSite 1.0)